 Tax Fees.
 Includes fees for tax compliance, including the preparation, review and filing of tax returns, as well as tax advice related to contemplated transactions.

 All Other Fees.
-Includes software licensing fee.
+None.

 The Audit Committee has considered all services provided by the independent registered public accounting firm to us and concluded this involvement is compatible with maintaining the auditors' independence.